Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 }

-# 1. Abort the failed merge
+# 1. Abandon the conflicted merge state

 git merge --abort

-# 2. Check out the target branch
+# 2. Start from the up-to-date target branch

 git checkout main